wapcaplet/kelp/README.md

 Rails generator
 ---------------

-Kelp provides a generator for Rails 2.x projects, which writes step definitions to `features/step_definitions/web_steps.rb`.
+Kelp provides a generator for Rails projects, which writes step definitions to `features/step_definitions/web_steps.rb`.
 This file provides all of the same step definitions normally provided by [cucumber-rails](http://github.com/aslakhellesoy/cucumber-rails), with several enhancements.
 If you have made customizations to your `web_steps.rb`, they will be overwritten!
 Consider yourself warned.

-To generate `web_steps.rb`, simply run:
+To generate `web_steps.rb`, run this for Rails 2.x:

     $ script/generate kelp

+Or this for Rails 3.x:

+    $ rails generate kelp:steps

 *Note*: If you are upgrading from a version of Kelp prior to 0.1.9, you should remove `kelp_steps.rb` from your `features/step_definitions` directory; these are obsolete, and conflict with the newer step definitions in `web_steps.rb`.

-A Rails 3.x generator is not currently provided.
-Contributions are welcome!

 Development